Sanglorian/orcus/Orcus Rulebook - current.md

 A character’s level, from 1 to 30, describes roughly how powerful they are.
 Player characters have levels, but so do monsters, traps, items, rituals, diseases, poisons, powers, and incantations.
 Everything with a level also belongs to a tier, which is a rough way of identifying the genre of play.

 The table below shows how many experience points (XP) are required to reach a particular level, and what benefits (ability score increases, feats, and features) you get upon doing so.

+Characters double in power about every four levels.

 ##### Table – Levels and Their Benefits